PanicStation.org

 Important note

-This is general information, not medical or legal advice.
-Food safety depends on time and temperature, which vary by appliance and room conditions.
-If you’re unsure whether a high-risk food is safe, it’s safer to discard it.
-For medicines, follow pharmacist advice.
+This is general information, not medical, legal, financial, therapeutic, or professional advice.
+Food safety depends on time, temperature, appliance condition, room temperature, packaging, and the type of food.
+If you are unsure whether high-risk food is safe, it is safer to discard it; for refrigerated medicines, follow pharmacist or NHS advice.

 Additional Resources